VitorGois/poc-typescript-nestjs-excel/README.md

   - Status checks that are required: Search for "Lint"
   - Require conversation resolution before merging

+6\.
+At `.github/workflows/quality_control.yml`, replace `sonar.projectKey` with the correct key from SonarQube.

 To continue with code related adjustments simply search for `TODO` keywords within the new repository for further instructions.

 By removing this setup section, further topics of this `README.md` can already be used as your initial template.